tenable/terrascan/README.md

 ## Introduction

 Terrascan is a static code analyzer for Infrastructure as Code.
-Terrascan allow you to:
+Terrascan allows you to:

-- seamlessly scan infrastructure as code for misconfigurations
+- Seamlessly scan infrastructure as code for misconfigurations.
-- monitor provisioned cloud infrastructure for configuration changes that introduce posture drift, and enables reverting to a secure posture.
+- Monitor provisioned cloud infrastructure for configuration changes that introduce posture drift, and enables reverting to a secure posture.
 - Detect security vulnerabilities and compliance violations.
 - Mitigate risks before provisioning cloud native infrastructure.
 - Offers flexibility to run locally or integrate with your CI\CD.